Nick Ut

 Huỳnh Công Út, known professionally as Nick Ut (born March 29, 1951), is a Vietnamese-American photographer who worked for the Associated Press in Los Angeles.
 He won both the 1973 Pulitzer Prize for Spot News Photography and the 1973 World Press Photo of the Year for the 1972 photograph The Terror of War, depicting children running away from a napalm bombing attack during the Vietnam War.
 Since the release of the documentary The Stringer in 2025, the authorship of the photograph has been disputed; the documentary identified Nguyễn Thành Nghệ as the author, AP stood with the attribution to Ut, and World Press Photo suspended the authorship attribution until more evidence is available.
 Ut retired in 2017.
 Examples of his work may be found in the collection of the National Gallery of Art in Washington, DC.

-Biography
+Early life

+Nick Ut was born on March 29, 1951, in Long An, Vietnam, which was then part of French Indochina.

+Career

-Born in Long An, Vietnam (then part of French Indochina), Ut began to take photographs for the Associated Press when he was 15, just after his older brother Huynh Thanh My, another AP photographer, was killed in Vietnam.
+Ut began to take photographs for the Associated Press when he was 15, just after his older brother Huynh Thanh My, another AP photographer, was killed in Vietnam.
 His closest friend in the Saigon bureau, Henri Huet, also died in 1971 after volunteering to take the weary Ut's place on an assignment.

 After the fall of Saigon in 1975, Ut himself was wounded three different times in the war in his knee, arm, and stomach.
 He moved to Tokyo and arrived in Los Angeles two years later.